Mass Hierarchy of Z(2) Monopoles: Field Equations

 Coefficients such as the embedding index, $\rho^2/2$, and the Casimir eigenvalues, $l_b(l_b+1)$, originate from identities $\tr (T^iT^j)=\delta^{ij}\rho^2/4$ and $\bra{l,m}T^iT^i\ket{l',m'}=\delta_{ll'}\delta^{mm'}l(l+1)$ respectively.
 Orthogonality of the spherical harmonics and orthogonality of states are used to compute the surface integral.

-Minimizing this expression as a functional of the profile functions yields the second order system of three ordinary differential equations subject to the boundary conditions Here $v_b$ is the vacuum expectation value of the $b$-th multiplet \eqref{scalar v_b 1}-\eqref{scalar v_b 10} and $w_b$ are tail parameters to be determined numerically.
-These parameters are nonzero in the vanishing potential limit, since the Higgs interaction range tends to infinity.
+We restrict our attention to the vanishing potential limit, by taking $\lambda\rightarrow 0$.
+In this limit masses are minimal and the numerical method is most straightforward.
+Minimizing \eqref{radial hamiltonian} as a functional of the profile functions yields the second order system of three ordinary differential equations subject to the boundary conditions Here $v_b$ is the vacuum expectation value of the $b$-th multiplet \eqref{scalar v_b} and $w_b$ are tail parameters to be determined numerically.
+These parameters are only nonzero in the vanishing potential limit, where the Higgs interaction range tends to infinity.
 In the original BPS solution this tail parameter is one.

-The asymptotic energy density and tail parameters $w_b$ are related to each other by applying the limit \eqref{limit} to \eqref{radial hamiltonian 1}-\eqref{radial hamiltonian 2}, $\xi^2\mathscr{H}\rightarrow\rho^2/2+(w_1^2+w_2^2)/2.$ This can be checked numerically for consistency.
-Substituting the solutions of the field equations \eqref{field equations K}-\eqref{field equations H} back into the Hamiltonian density \eqref{radial hamiltonian 1}-\eqref{radial hamiltonian 2} and integrating over $\xi$ returns the mass, in units of $M_0=4\pi v/e$.
+Substituting the solutions of the field equations \eqref{field equations K}-\eqref{field equations H} back into the Hamiltonian density \eqref{radial hamiltonian} and integrating over $\xi$ returns the mass, in units of $M_0=4\pi v/e$.
 The radius of the core is defined as the critical point of the Hamiltonian density.
-We are ready to proceed and calculate these properties in the vanishing potential limit, $\lambda\rightarrow 0$, in which masses are minimal.
+We are ready to proceed and calculate these properties numerically.